Markov Gap and Bound Entanglement in Haar Random State: Weakly Nonzero Markov Gap and Entanglement Undistillability

-Therefore, any behavior of Haar random state in this region is originated from the states with non-zero Markov gap.
-In particular, the threshold for PPT is corresponding to the transition from strongly non-zero Markov gap to weakly non-zero Markov gap, and the threshold for separability emerges from the states with weakly non-zero Markov gap.
+Consequently, any behavior of the Haar random state in this region originates from the behavior of states with a nonzero Markov gap.
+In particular, the PPT threshold $n_{\mathrm{PPT}} = 1/2$ corresponds to the transition from a strongly nonzero to a weakly nonzero Markov gap, and the separability threshold $n_{\mathrm{SEP}} = (1 + n_{\min})/2$ emerges in the weakly nonzero regime of Markov gap.